Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Guests are invited to watch batting practice upon the opening of gates.
 The Center Field Gate will open approximately 2 1/2 hours prior to the start of each game.
 All other gates will open approximately 1 1/2 hours prior to the start of each game.
 Batting practice times are approximate and subject to change without prior notification and at the discretion of either team.
 See GATE OPENING TIMES.

 Beach balls and other inflatable items are prohibited in Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

-Nationals Park offers a FREE bike valet located inside of the entrance to Garage C, on First Street SE near N Street SE.
+Nationals Park is bicycle friendly, with space for 250 bikes in bike racks located around the exterior of the ballpark.
+Bicycles are not permitted inside Nationals Park.
+Guests may also use the FREE Bicycle Valet, located just to the left of the entrance to Garage C, on First Street SE near N Street SE.
 The valet accepts bikes 2 1/2 hours before game time and will close one hour after the completion of the game.
 Guests can determine the best bike route at nationals.com/waytogo.

 Nationals Park is bicycle friendly, with space for 250 bikes in bike racks located around the exterior of the ballpark.
 Bicycles are not permitted inside Nationals Park guests may also use the FREE Bicycle Valet.

 Glass, metal or plastic containers (except for factory-sealed, plastic water bottles no larger than one liter, kids juice boxes, insulin containers, baby food and empty water bottles) are prohibited at Nationals Park.
 Only one bottle of water per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 The Nationals Park Main Box Office is located outside the Center Field Gate.